VinceZK/authorization/README.md

 An Object-Oriented Authorization Framework for nodejs.
 Unlike others, it allows end-users rather than developers to define authorizations profiles and objects.

-In real use cases, control which pages can be viewed or not is far more enough.
+In real use cases, control which views/APIs can be called or not is far more enough.
-We usually require different users have different permissions on different objects.
+We usually require different users have different permissions on different objects, rather than on different roles or activities.
 For example, user A can edit blogs with tag "DB", while user B can add blogs with tag 'JS'.
+As the tags are growing, it is impossible for developers to change the codes to adapt new tags.
+Instead, you should let the end-users to do the authorization definitions and assignments.
+In other words, You'd better to

+**Split the authorization logic apart from your application logic.**

 ## Example
 ```javascript